 Credit Default Swaps.
 Each Fund may enter into credit default swap transactions for investment purposes.
 A credit default swap may have as reference obligations one or more securities that are not currently held by a Fund.
 A Fund may be either the buyer or seller in the transaction.
 Credit default swaps may also be structured based on the debt of a basket of issuers, rather than a single issuer, and may be customized with respect to the default event that triggers purchase or other factors.
-As a seller, a Fund would generally receive an upfront payment or a fixed rate of income throughout the term of the swap, which typically is between six months and three years, provided that there is no credit event.
+As a seller, a Fund would generally receive an upfront payment or a fixed rate of income throughout the term of the swap, which typically is five years, provided that there is no credit event.
 If a credit event occurs, generally the seller must pay the buyer the full face amount of deliverable obligations of the reference obligations that may have little or no value.
-The notional value of the credit default swap will be used to segregate liquid investments for selling protection on credit default swaps.
 If a Fund were a buyer and no credit event occurs, the Fund would recover nothing if the swap is held through its termination date.
 However, if a credit event occurs, the buyer may elect to receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of the reference obligation that may have little or no value.
-When a Fund buys credit default swaps it will segregate an amount at least equal to the amount of any accrued premium payment obligations including amounts for early terminations.
-The use of swap transactions by a Fund entails certain risks, which may be different from, or possibly greater than, the risks associated with investing directly in the securities and other investments that are the referenced asset for the swap transaction.
-Swaps are highly specialized instruments that require investment techniques, risk analyses, and tax planning different from those associated with stocks, bonds, and other traditional investments.
-The use of a swap requires an understanding not only of the referenced asset, reference rate, or index, but also of the swap itself, without the benefit of observing the performance of the swap under all the possible market conditions.
-Because some swap transactions have a leverage component, adverse changes in the value or level of the underlying asset, reference rate, or index can result in a loss substantially greater than the amount invested in the swap itself.
-Certain swaps have the potential for unlimited loss, regardless of the size of the initial investment.